OmIImO05/wellwiz/README.md

 -   To visualize the oil and gas wells in Knoxville, TN.
 -   To know their names and purpose.
--   To know the risk fracking exposure.
+-   To identify the risk of fracking exposure.

 ## Demo code